BossEros/BossEros/README.md

 ### Glad to see you here!
 Aspiring Full-Stack Developer | CS Junior

-Passionate third-year Computer Science student with a knack for building web applications from front to back.
+Passionate fourth-year Computer Science student with a knack for building web applications from front to back.
 Enthusiastic learner, always exploring new technologies.
 Eager to apply classroom knowledge to real-world projects and contribute to innovative solutions.

 Let's create something amazing together!